anton-bregolas/sf-lab03-slider/README.md

 - JS file includes the following autoplay options:
 > *pause:* Whether or not the slideshow is active when page loaded (true by default)
 > *playInterval:* How fast the slides are changing (in milliseconds)
+- innerHTML replaced with appendChild in the code as a practice challenge.

 ## TASK